1. When these terms and conditions apply and who is responsible under them

 9.4.
 Tell us if you want electricity supply suspended:

-If you want the electricity supply to a property suspended temporarily or permanently, you must tell us 10 business days in advance.
+If you want the electricity supply to a property suspended temporarily or permanently, you must tell us 10 working days in advance.
 You may incur a charge for disconnection or reconnection when you ask us to do either of these things, or if we have had to disconnect.

 9.5.
 Our obligations in relation to your switch to another electricity supplier: